pellared/otel-logs-talk/outline.md

 For those who might be new to OpenTelemetry, let me give you a quick overview.

 OpenTelemetry is a framework for generating, processing, and exporting telemetry data.
-It provides a unified approach to observability across different signal such as traces, metrics, logs, profiles.
+It provides a unified approach to observability across different signals such as traces, metrics, logs, profiles.

 The beauty of OpenTelemetry is that it gives you one standard way to instrument your applications, regardless of the language or backend you're using.
 Whether you're sending data to Jaeger, Prometheus, Splunk, or any other observability platform, OpenTelemetry provides the common foundation.